 The whole time I was there, I just kept thinking how cool it was to be sitting with Kerri, between Charlie Kimball and Andy Bell just talking.
 We should have used Charlie’s awesome iPhone 4 to take this picture, it surely would have turned out better!
 I think Kerri must have been off changing a diaper or something, otherwise I would have made her get in the picture too.

 I spent the rest of the afternoon visiting with Kerri and Chris, and cuddling their beautiful baby.
 I loved it.
-And while I do regret missing the First Timers Reception, I wouldn’t have changed a single thing about how my time was spent.
+And while I do regret missing the First Timers Reception, I wouldn’t have changed a single thing about how I spent my time.